-Point mutation is probably the most common form of mutation operations in genetic programming.
-It can reintroduce lost functions and operators into the population to maintain diversity.
+Point mutation is probably the most common form of mutation in genetic programming.
+Like subtree mutation, it can also reintroduce extinct functions and operators into the population to maintain diversity.

 Point mutation takes the winner of a tournament and selects random nodes from it to be replaced.
 Terminals are replaced by other terminals and functions are replaced by other functions that require the same number of arguments as the original node.
 The resulting tree forms an offspring in the next generation.

-Should the sum of the above genetic operations’ probabilities, as set by their independent probabilities, be less than one, the balance of genetic operations shall fall back on reproduction.
+Should the sum of the above genetic operations’ probabilities be less than one, the balance of genetic operations shall fall back on reproduction.
 That is, a tournament winner is cloned and enters the next generation unmodified.

 There are two ways that the evolution process will stop.
 The first is that the